 - 9- pound bone-in pork shoulder

-- 3 tbsp freshly ground black peppercorns
+- 3 tbsp of freshly ground black peppercorns

-- 4 tsp ground cumin
+- 4 tsp of ground cumin

-- Seasoning for the Birria Sauce
+Seasoning for the Birria Sauce:

-- 8 dried ancho chiles
+- 8 dried ancho chiles stems and seeds removed

-- 1 1/2 tsp ground chipotle pepper
+- 1 ½ tsp ground chipotle pepper

-- 6 cloves
+- 6 whole cloves

 - 3 tsp dried oregano